misiektoja/lol_monitor/docs/troubleshooting.md

 lol_monitor --send-test-email
 ```

-If the SMTP block is still filled with the shipped placeholders, email is switched off at startup and no message is attempted.
+If any SMTP setting is still a shipped placeholder, email is switched off at startup and no message is attempted.
+Startup names the missing settings whenever the rest of the block is filled in or you asked for status emails.
 See [SMTP Settings](configuration.md#smtp-settings).

 ### A match is missing from the output